-Subsistence allowances for local travel up to the values of R134 and R435 per day must be reported against code 3714.
+Subsistence allowances for local travel up to the values of R152 and R493 per day or part of a day must be reported against code 3714.
 If the value of the allowance exceeds these daily limits, the full value of the allowance must be reported against code 3704.